Vaibhavvv705/Vaibhavvv705/README.md

-# Hi there 👋
+# Hi there👽

 ## 💫 About Me:
 🎓 B.Tech Cybersecurity Student
-🌱 Currently learning AI/ML and Web Development
+🥸 Currently learning AI/ML and Web Development
 💬 Ask me about Python, Security, and Tech
-⚡ Fun fact: I want to be good at everything
+😭 Fun fact: I want to be good at everything

 ## 🌐 Socials:
 [LinkedIn](https://www.linkedin.com/in/vaibhav-gupta-58a4a2323?utm_source=share_via&utm_content=profile&utm_medium=member_android&original_referer=)